-The Point Cartwright Reserve and La Balsa Park master plan proposes to guide the future use and management of this coastal area, balancing the needs of users and the environment, for all the community to enjoy.
+The Point Cartwright Reserve and La Balsa Park Master Plan is being undertaken by council and proposes to guide the future use and management of this coastal area, balancing the needs of users and the environment, for all the community to enjoy.

 Development of the master plan

 The master plan seeks to consider the future of the project area up to 2041, with a focus on the next 10 years.
 It will include an analysis of the site, uses, opportunities and constraints, the community’s values and vision, and associated actions, priorities, and costs for implementation consideration.

 The plan will be developed over five project stages.

 Includes analysis and collation of existing data associated with the site, undertaking new background studies as required.
 A study gauging how the area is being used including finding out the number of prams, scooters, dogs, walkers, skateboarders, surfers and more, is underway.
 Find out more by visiting council's News Centre.